onehilltech/backbone/backbone-dbflow/README.md

 ### Using adapters to view the data

 Android uses adapters to adapt data from different sources to its views.
-We provide 2 adapters to integrating DBFlow cursor with the adapters.
+We provide two adapters to integrating DBFlow cursor with the adapters.

 * `FlowCursorAdapter`
 * `FlowSimpleCursorAdapter`